shivaylamba/python-sdk/docs/AdvancedAugmentation.md

 ## Attributes

 Attributes are extracted from the LLM conversations and attributed to the process.
-The goal is here to learn what your process typically talks about or provides to the user to make sure we match the best facts from the user to the process.
+The goal is to learn what your process typically talks about or provides to the user to make sure we match the best facts from the user to the process.
 This will ensure the most accurate context.

 Tables involved in Attributes:
 - memori_process_attribute